PinguPeng2010/projectJorgurt/README.md

 - It uses a depth first approach to crawling, and uses multiprocessing, and threading.
 - Each process has 2 threaded crawlers, with one seed set.

-- At a rate of 1 crawler, ***`gurt`*** can access upwards of 30k urls in 9 hours.

 ## Features
  - Stores urls in a database `crawler.db`
  - Lots of logging for each crawler set
  - Kind of fast.
- - Has a script `watchCrawler.sh` to see urls added every 10 seconds and the rate of crawling
+ - Has a script `watchCrawler.sh` or `watchCrawler.bat` to see urls added every 2 seconds and the rate of crawling

  > ***`gurt`*** is designed to take a long time.
 This should ideally be done on a server with minimm 2GB of RAM.
 This is ideal for a headless Pi 4, or a VPS